dqops/dqo/docs/checks/column/index.md

 ### [non negative values](./numeric/non-negative-values.md)
-This check finds and counts non0negative values in a numeric column.
+This check finds and counts non negative values in a numeric column.
 It raises a data quality issue when the count of non-negative values is above the maximum accepted count.